precice/config-check/docs/architecture.md

 ## Rules and Violations

-_This part of the documentation talks about the design of the software.
+_This part of the documentation details the design of the software.
 See `Rules.md` for a list of implemented Rules._

 This program is designed to collect all messages, and then print them out in one go.
 This allows for multiple features over directly printing messages upon finding something, including:
 - easier testing